-Students will engage in supervised clinical activities with their Approved Clinical Instructor (ACI) associated with didactic learning from KINE 2370, BIOL 3350 ,3151.
-Practicum activites may take place on and off campus.
-Students are required to log a minimum of 20 clock hours per week, including 1 hour of lab instruction, a maximum of 16 weekday hours, and a maximum of 8 weekend hours.
-Pre-requisites: KINE 1200, 1301, 2306, 2370, Co-requisite: BIOL 3352- 3153
+Students will engage in supervised clinical activities with their Preceptor associated with didactic learning from KINE 4370.
+Practicum activities will take place on campus.
+Students are required to log a minimum of 100 clock hours, with a maximum of 150 during the semester, including 1 hour of lab instruction per week.
+Pre-requisites-Students must be officially admitted into the professional phase of the ATEP, completed KINE 2195.
+F, S